 Visit a dermatologist to determine whether your skin discoloration is due to Melasma or another skin condition that could cause alarm.
 Be sure to select a dermatologist familiar with Melasma to get the best management and treatment for your skin concerns.

 Treatment usually starts with topical creams and gels, but may also include oral and cosmetic treatments like in-office laser therapy or chemical peels.
 If you’re pregnant, avoid over-the-counter (OTC) treatments unless your dermatologist recommends one.
 Melasma can be stubborn - even with professional treatment - so it can sometimes take months to see results.

-- dressing in clothing and accessories that cover your upper and lower body.
+- Dress in UPF clothing and sun accessories that cover your upper and lower body.

-- finding shade when possible
+- Find shade when possible.

 Check your skin monthly for any unusual skin spots.
 Women over age 20 can perform their monthly skin and breast self-exams on the same day.
 In addition, all adults should schedule yearly visits with their dermatologist for a full-body skin exam.

 Where to Find UPF Clothing to Protect Your Skin

 Shop UV Skinz for UPF 50+ sun-safe clothing and accessories that will keep you confident and protected from unwanted sun exposure, which can lead to Melasma and hyperpigmentation.

 Be sure to check out our UPF dresses and coverups for sun protection you can trust.